etwk/blog/content/lists/books.md

 - [ ] War's Unwomanly Face
 - [ ] Zinky Boys: Soviet Voices from the Afghanistan War
 - [ ] Last Witnesses: An Oral History of the Children of World War II
+- [ ] The Unwomanly Face of War: An Oral History of Women in World War II #must
 ### Frank Dikotter
 - [ ] The Tragedy of Liberation: A History of the Chinese Revolution, 1945-57 #bumingbai #must
 - [ ] Mao's Great Famine: The History of China's Most Devastating Catastrophe, 1958-1962 #bumingbai #must
 - [ ] The Cultural Revolution: A People's History, 1962--1976 #must
 ### Stephen King
 - [ ] Night Shift #must
+### Thich Nhat Hanh
+- [ ] No Mud, No Lotus: The Art of Transforming Suffering #must
 ### Toni Morrison
 - [ ] Sula
 ### Tony Judt